Solar System: Celestial neighborhood

 Diagram of the Local Interstellar Cloud, the G-Cloud and surrounding stars.
 As of 2022, the exact position of the Solar System within the interstellar clouds remains an unresolved question in astronomy.

 Within 10 light-years of the Sun there are relatively few stars, the closest being the triple star system Alpha Centauri, which is about 4.4 light-years away and may be in the Local Bubble's G-Cloud.
 Alpha Centauri A and B are a closely tied pair of Sun-like stars, whereas the closest star to the Sun, the small red dwarf Proxima Centauri, orbits the pair at a distance of 0.2 light-years.
 In 2016, a potentially habitable exoplanet was found to be orbiting Proxima Centauri, called Proxima Centauri b, the closest confirmed exoplanet to the Sun.

 The Solar System is surrounded by the Local Interstellar Cloud, although it is not clear if it is embedded in the Local Interstellar Cloud or if it lies just outside the cloud's edge.
 Multiple other interstellar clouds exist in the region within 300 light-years of the Sun, known as the Local Bubble.
 The latter feature is an hourglass-shaped cavity or superbubble in the interstellar medium roughly 300 light-years across.
 The bubble is suffused with high-temperature plasma, suggesting that it may be the product of several recent supernovae.

 The Local Bubble is a small superbubble compared to the neighboring wider Radcliffe Wave and Split linear structures (formerly Gould Belt), each of which are some thousands of light-years in length.
 All these structures are part of the Orion Arm, which contains most of the stars in the Milky Way that are visible to the unaided eye.

 Groups of stars form together in star clusters, before dissolving into co-moving associations.
 A prominent grouping that is visible to the naked eye is the Ursa Major moving group, which is around 80 light-years away within the Local Bubble.
 The nearest star cluster is Hyades, which lies at the edge of the Local Bubble.
 The closest star-forming regions are the Corona Australis Molecular Cloud, the Rho Ophiuchi cloud complex and the Taurus molecular cloud; the latter lies just beyond the Local Bubble and is part of the Radcliffe wave.

 Stellar flybys that pass within 0.25 pc of the Sun occur roughly once every 100,000 years.
-The closest well-measured approach was Scholz's Star, which approached to ~50,000 AU of the Sun some ~70 thousands years ago, likely passing through the outer Oort cloud.
+The closest well-measured approach was Scholz's Star, which approached to ~50,000 AU of the Sun some ~70 thousand years ago, likely passing through the outer Oort cloud.
 There is a 1% chance every billion years that a star will pass within 100 AU of the Sun, potentially disrupting the Solar System.